rdelgatte/spring-hexagonal-example/README.md

 This module contains the application which will instantiate any of the previously highlighted modules so it runs a stand-alone application with a specific configuration.

-In `ApplicationConfiguration`, we can find the definition of both `ProductService` and `CustomerService` adapters from the domain where we can decide which repository we should use (in memory | mysql).
+In `ApplicationConfiguration`, we can find the definition of both `ProductService` and `CustomerService` adapters from the domain where we can decide which repository we should use (in memory | postgres).

 In the following example (default), we define the **persistence mode** for each service we want to use:
 - `ProductService` will use `InMemoryProductRepository` (meaning products will be persisted in memory)